 Apartments are very affordable, and if you can’t handle the noise levels of the rest of the city, you’ll find it very quiet here.
-If you’re looking for a free-standing house with multiple bedrooms, there’s a lot of vintage housing available that are perfect for families.
+If you’re looking for a free-standing house with multiple bedrooms, there’s a lot of vintage housing available that is perfect for families.
 Although there’s no metro, the free ferry can be a very charming ride.
 It also provides some of the best views in the city.

 If you’re moving to New York for the hustle-and-bustle, you may be a bit disappointed with Staten Island.
 There’s little of the excitement here that you’ll find in the other boroughs, and not being able to hop on the subway can put the brakes on your social life.
 There is a railway for getting around the borough, but the schedule can be a bit unreliable.